Nathanieljg/JuniorDesign/README.md

 ## Installation Guide

 ### Prerequisites
-The following pre requisites are neccessary to run this application.
+The following pre requisites are necessary to run this application.
 * JDK 1.8
 * Android SDK
     * Target SDK Version: 29